Savory Beef Pot Pie is pure comfort food at its finest, just like grandma use to make.

-Grandmothers have been making pot pies for generations and nothing represents comfort food any better than a homemade pot pie.
-Personally, I don’t remember my grandma ever making a pot pie and the only kind I remember ever eating as a child was a frozen pot pie, probably from Stouffers, along with those frozen TV dinners and fish sticks (I’m a child of the 70’s)!
-In fact, the first Swanson chicken pot pie, arrived in 1951 (just a bit of trivia for you!)
+Grandmothers have been making pot pies for generations.
+And nothing represents comfort food any better than a homemade beef pot pie.
+Personally, I don’t remember my grandma ever making a pot pie.
+And the only kind I remember ever eating as a child was a frozen pot pie.

-Now a frozen pot pie may have it’s place but a homemade pot pie is divine.
+A frozen pot pie has its place, but a homemade pot pie is divine.
 A nice flaky crust covering a pile of savory, tender beef and veggies!
-Now, you can make this recipe a little easier, a little more convenient, by using a premade pie crust.
-A little cheating is allowed.
-Or you can use this recipe to make a pie crust from scratch which really is easy!
-The filling for the pot pie is a combination of steak, carrots, and potatoes, chicken broth and seasoning (although I made mine without potatoes).
+You can make this beef pot pie recipe a little quicker by using a pre made pie crust.
+Or you can use my perfect pie crust recipe which really is easy and delicious!
+The filling for the pot pie is a combination of steak, carrots, chicken broth and seasoning.
 The meat and veggies are browned and then baked until nice and tender.

 After baking, the mixture will thicken up and then you place it in a pie dish and cover it with your pie crust.
 An egg wash is brushed over the top and then it is sprinkled with salt, pepper and some fresh thyme.
 You can get fancy like I did and use a cookie cutter to cut out a shape from the leftover pie crust and place it on top.